TheLokin/TheLokin/README.md

 # Meet `TheLokin` 👨‍💻

 Welcome to my GitHub!
-Here's a fun TypeScript snippet that introduces me as a developer in a lighthearted way. 😄
+Here's a fun TypeScript snippet that introduces me as a developer. 😄

 ```typescript
 class TheLokin {